alexs2112/University-Notes/2023-Winter/GLGY307/04 - Geological Time.md

 	- Thinking at that time that a layer formed in about 5 or 6 years
 		- At least 10000 layers in the succession of layers in Tuscany, at least 50k years
 	- Disproves some of the bible, first sign of split between science and the church, although they still worked together at this time
-1. **Principle of Original Layer Horizontality**
+3. **Principle of Original Layer Horizontality**
-	- Steno realized that sediments accumulated by the settling of the particles in suspension in a flued
+	- Steno realized that sediments accumulated by the settling of the particles in suspension in a fluid
 	- Originally, layers were horizontal, but in outcrops they are folded due to crustal disturbance
 	- The new form is the result of crustal movements
-2. **Principle of Lateral Layer Continuity**
+4. **Principle of Lateral Layer Continuity**
 	- Considered layers of the rivers, when a layer is formed it is formed over the entire surface of the basin
 		- Does not hold all the time, technically not a principle (sediment deposits from rivers in the ocean, creates new layers that don't go everywhere)
 	- Originally deposited strata extend in all directions until they terminate by thinning at the margins of a basin